Dungeons-of-Kathallion/Bane-Of-Wargs/README.md

 ## Contributing

 As a free and open source game, the source code is accessible to reading and modifying.
 You can contribute to the game by creating a github issue [from here](https://github.com/Dungeons-of-Kathallion/Bane-Of-Wargs/issues/new/choose) to request a new feature or report a bug.
 You can propose your own changes by creating a [new pull request](https://github.com/Dungeons-of-Kathallion/Bane-Of-Wargs/pulls).
-Those who wish to contribute are recommended to checkout the [wiki](https://github.com/Dungeons-of-Kathallion/Bane-Of-Wargs/wiki) and the [CONTRIBUTING](https://github.com/Dungeons-of-Kathallion/Bane-Of-Wargs/blob/master/.github/CONTRIBUTING.md) guidlines.
+Those who wish to contribute are recommended to checkout the [wiki](https://github.com/Dungeons-of-Kathallion/Bane-Of-Wargs/wiki) and the [CONTRIBUTING](https://github.com/Dungeons-of-Kathallion/Bane-Of-Wargs/blob/master/.github/CONTRIBUTING.md) guidelines.

 ## Development Progress